Space-time accessibility supports participation in after-work leisure activities: Results and discussion

-Figure~\ref{fig:ak_tc} presents a spatial overview of space–time accessibility (SPA), trip making, and leisure activity participation across the study region, highlighting the geographic variations.
-Figure~\ref{fig:ak_tc}a shows the proportion of inhabitants with SPA~$>0$, indicating the share of individuals who have feasible opportunities beyond their fixed home and work locations.
+Figure~\ref{fig:ak_tc} presents a spatial overview of space–time accessibility value $A_i^*$ and leisure activity participation measures across the study region, highlighting the geographic variations.
+Figure~\ref{fig:ak_tc}a shows the proportion of inhabitants with STA~$>0$, indicating the share of individuals who have feasible opportunities beyond their fixed home and work locations.
 Higher values are concentrated in the northern central urban areas and scattered across select suburban zones, suggesting greater access to leisure activity opportunities in both dense and well-connected peripheral locations, mainly by car.
-Figure~\ref{fig:ak_tc}b maps the average total travel time, with higher values concentrated in peripheral areas.
-This pattern underscores the role of trip-making as a necessity in facilitating activity demand rather than a choice, driven by limited service availability on the outskirts.
-Figure~\ref{fig:ak_tc}c visualizes leisure activity location diversity.
-Compared to SPA and total travel time, diversity values show weaker spatial clustering, as they are more strongly shaped by individual-level differences in activity behavior.
-Together, the maps suggest that while core urban areas tend to offer greater capability sets and diverse leisure opportunities, spatial disparities in accessibility, mobility, and activity participation persist across individuals.
+Activity participation lacks clear spatial patterns (Figures~\ref{fig:ak_tc}b–c).
+This suggests that leisure activity participation is more strongly driven by individual-level differences, underscoring the need for appropriate modeling.
+Sensitivity analyses confirm that STA patterns are robust to variation in both the time budget (60–120 minutes) and the departure hour (16:00–18:00); details are reported in Appendix \ref{seca:sta} (Figure \ref{fig:sensitivity}).

-We further examine how SPA relates to total travel time and leisure activity participation, stratified by main transport mode (car vs. public transit) in Figure~\ref{fig:res1}.
-Figure~\ref{fig:res1}a shows that individuals with SPA~$\neq 0$ have substantially lower travel times, suggesting that feasible opportunities beyond home and work enable more efficient activity engagement.
-Figure~\ref{fig:res1}b illustrates a clear negative association between SPA and travel time for both car and public transit users, with the effect more pronounced among car users.
-Figure~\ref{fig:res1}c shows that leisure activity diversity increases with accessibility, particularly for public transit users.
-Taken together, these results indicate that higher accessibility not only facilitates efficiency but also broadens the diversity of leisure participation, though the magnitude and pathways of these effects differ between car and public transit users.

-The correlational results (Figure \ref{fig:res1}) support our assumptions regarding the interdependence of individual attributes, transport mode choice, and space–time accessibility (Figure \ref{sec:concept}).
-They further suggest that an individual's space–time accessibility shapes both trip-making behavior and actual leisure activity participation.
+We further visualize how STA relates to leisure activity participation, stratified by main transport mode (car vs. public transit) in Figure~\ref{fig:res1}.
+Leisure location diversity and duration are in general positively associated with STA, especially for public transit users.
+These visual patterns support our assumptions regarding the interdependence of individual attributes, transport mode choice, and space–time accessibility value (Figure \ref{sec:concept}).
 SEM outcomes further disentangle their relationships.